Are you looking for some good light idioms? If so, you have come to the right place.

 - Meaning: to suddenly understand something that one wasn’t able to understand previously

 - Example Sentence: I couldn’t figure out what I was doing wrong and then suddenly the light dawned on me.
+I had been putting the figures in wrong.

 20. To Light Into Someone Or Something